-As to the political and strategic context at the time, its life was ephemeral despite its tardy installation.
-It was planned at a time when international pressure was unsettling the dictatorship, only to become obsolete in the 1950s with the
+Within the political and strategic context, this was a very late construction and had an ephemeral life.
+It was conceived at a time when international pressure was threatening the Francoist regime, but it became obsolete in the 1950's, during the

 Cold War.
 The cannons were soon disused and have not been preserved.
 The bunkers were restored with funding from the Generalitat of Catalonia Democratic Memorial, after many years of abandonment in which they had been long vandalized.
 The interior has been repainted and cleaned, and metal closures were fitted to ensure they remain in their current condition.
 The interest, however, goes beyond historical aspects, as these bunkers are located in a setting of enormous natural and scenic value, helping it to be included in the Montgrí, Medes and the Baix Ter Natural Park.
 The route includes a walk to discover the Les Planasses, Bol Roig and Salpatx area.